T128CL216/capstone/README.md

 ### Objective
 1. **Pipeline Automation**: Designing and automating a comprehensive CI/CD pipeline using CircleCI .
 2. **Docker Containerization**: Building and managing Docker containers for the Python web application.
-3. **Infrastructure as Code (IaC)**: Utilizing Ansible or CloudFormation to create and manage the AWS EKS cluster.
+3. **Infrastructure as Code (IaC)**: Utilizing CloudFormation to create and manage the AWS EKS cluster.
 4. **Blue/Green Deployment**: Implementing a reliable blue/green deployment strategy for seamless updates.
 5. **Testing and Verification**: Ensuring the reliability of the pipeline through linting, testing, and post-deployment verifications.